mattjgagnon/get-strong/README.md

-# get-strong
+# GetStrong
-A Laravelp-based fitness app
+A Laravel-based fitness app